Which QA frameworks are used in Drupal automated testing?

 Unit tests run in milliseconds.
 If your code has a bug, this is often the first place to catch it.

-Use case: Testing service integrations or custom data models.
+Use case: Testing services, plugins, entities, or data models.

 According to our expert: